matteobecchi/timeseries_analysis/README.md

 From this directory, the code is run with `python3 ${PATH_TO_CODE}/main.py`.

+The output figures will be saved in the folder `output_figures`.
+The files

 ## input_parameters.txt
 * `tau_window`: the amplidude of the time windows.
 * `tau_delay`: is for ignoring the first tau_delay frames of the trajectory.